This post may contain affiliate links. Please see our disclosure policy.

 The process is simple: extract juice from fresh or frozen blackberries, combine it with an equal amount of sugar, and can.
 No pectin to measure, no gel point to hit.
 The result is a dark purple syrup with concentrated blackberry flavor that tastes like summer in every spoonful.

-This recipe uses the berry juice extraction method from the Ball Complete Book of Home Preserving.
-Blackberries are naturally acidic, so no lemon juice is needed for safe canning.
+This recipe uses the berry juice extraction method from the National Center for Home Food Preservation.
+Blackberries are naturally acidic, so they can safely on their own, and a little lemon juice is optional for brightness.
 The 1:1 ratio of juice to sugar creates a balanced syrup that’s sweet enough to complement the berries without overwhelming their natural tartness.

 Wild blackberries work beautifully for this recipe, as do cultivated varieties.
 Frozen berries actually yield juice more easily since freezing breaks down the cell walls, so don’t hesitate to use berries you’ve stashed in the freezer.
 If you’re foraging, this is an excellent way to use up slightly overripe berries that have gotten too soft for other purposes.